Azure-Samples/azure-search-power-skills/EntityRecognitionCustomSkill/README.md

 - This folder illustrates how to leverage Azure AI Studio to recognize entities from some text using [custom web api skills](https://learn.microsoft.com/en-us/azure/search/cognitive-search-custom-skill-web-api).

-- As a prerequisite to running this custom skill, you must first deploy an LLM to Azure.
+- As a prerequisite to running this custom skill, you must first deploy a model that has chat completion as an inference task into Azure AI Studio.
 See [this guide](https://learn.microsoft.com/en-us/azure/ai-studio/how-to/deploy-models-openai) for reference.

 - in the *local.settings.json* file, set your "AZURE_INFERENCE_CREDENTIAL" value to the API key of your deployed LLM.